silverace71/ez-portainer-install/README.md

-# **docker-and-docker-compose**
+# **ez-portainer-install**
-this lets you install docker &amp; docker compose in one line
+this lets you install portainer, docker, and docker compose, alongside all of the required dependencies in one line

 ## HOW DOES IT WORK?
-- it checks for python3
+- while installing it asks you questions and tells you anything important
 - it installs (and it automatically makes it so that you dont have to type sudo whenever you run a docker command)

 ## WARNING
 - please restart or log out and back in so that docker can be ran without sudo
-- make sure you are on an up to date debian system
+- make sure you are on an up to date debian system (idk if this works on another enviroment)

 ---
 ## **INSTALL SCRIPT**